Effect-TS/effect/packages/schema/README.md

 ## Accessing Related Schemas

 The class constructor itself is a Schema, and can be assigned/provided anywhere a Schema is expected.
-There is also a `.struct` property, which can be used when the class prototype is not required.
+There is also a `.fields` property, which can be used when the class prototype is not required.

 ```ts
 import * as S from "@effect/schema/Schema";